 We will make every penny count towards essential running costs, scaling up our marketing campaigns to reach many more people, running online and offline advertising and promotions, hosting events nationwide, producing high quality content to influence the media, and employing skeleton staff to assist with the growing research and administrative demands.

 How has Together made ends meet so far?

 Since forming in August 2021, Together has existed on a shoestring budget thanks to a small number of donations from concerned friends, but mostly the tireless efforts of a small team of volunteers.

 Working round the clock and full time, many volunteers have put their ‘old’ lives completely on hold at considerable personal cost, such was the urgency of the situation.

 Donations until now have covered the most basic of costs; for example, Together has achieved all it has so far with zero advertising budget.

-Membership will allow us to continue, and expand what we do – which is essential if we are to win the big battles ahead.
+Since 2022, the launch of our Membership has allowed us to continue, and expand what we do – which is essential if we are to win the big battles ahead.

 I have seen Together do THIS, but will you do THAT?

 Our experience has shown us that no single tactic is ‘the answer’ to the different challenges we face.